Skip to main content

 Used electronics, often called electronic waste (e-waste) or electronic scrap (e-scrap), may include TVs and TV accessories; cell phones; computer monitors; computer processors; and computer accessories.
 Most electronics contain heavy metals (such as mercury, cadmium and lead) and chemicals (such as flame-retardant polybrominated diphenyl ethers, or PBDEs), that can pose risks to the environment and human health if not properly recycled or disposed of.

-There are reduced solid and hazardous waste requirements if used electronics and their components are reused or recycled.
-The reduced requirements are based on the types of electronics and components involved, how they are managed, and who is managing them.
-The reduced requirements may include conditional exclusions from hazardous waste regulation and exemptions from solid and hazardous waste licensing requirements.
-Used electronics and components that are not managed properly and do not meet any of the exclusions or exemptions are regulated more stringently.
+There are several solid and hazardous waste requirements related to the collection, storage, transportation, recycling or disposal of electronics and components.
+Requirements are based on the types of electronics and components involved, how they are managed, and who is managing them.
+For some activities, there are conditional exclusions from hazardous waste regulations and exemptions from solid and hazardous waste licensing requirements.

 Limitations on electronics disposal